RhetTbull/clirunner/README.md

 ## License

 CliRunner is a derivative work of Click's CliRunner, and so it is licensed under the same BSD 3-clause license as Click.
-See the [LICENSE](https://github.com/RhetTbull/clirunner/blob/main/LICENSE) file for details.
+See the [LICENSE](https://github.com/RhetTbull/clirunner/blob/main/LICENSE) and [LICENSE_CLICK](https://github.com/RhetTbull/clirunner/blob/main/LICENSE_CLICK) files for details.